devoidx/price-tracker/README.md

     ├── notifications.py          # Email/notification providers
     ├── alerts.py                 # Alert checking logic
     ├── db/
-    │   └── init.sql              # Database schema + default admin user
+    │   └── init.sql              # Database schema + seed data
     └── routers/
         ├── users.py              # Register, login, /me, password change
         ├── products.py           # Product + source CRUD + scheduler
         ├── prices.py             # Price history + scrape triggers + debug
         ├── alerts.py             # Alert CRUD + test email
         ├── admin.py              # User and product management
-        └── settings.py           # System settings (super admin only)
+        ├── settings.py           # System settings (super admin only)
+        └── selectors.py          # Known selectors CRUD
 ```

 ---

 ## Troubleshooting

-**Price not found automatically** — add a CSS selector manually.
-Right-click the price in your browser and use DevTools to find the element's class.
+**Price not found automatically** — the domain may not be in the known selectors database.
+Add a CSS selector manually, verify it works, then add it to the known selectors via the Admin panel.
 Use `GET /prices/source/{source_id}/debug` in the API docs to inspect what the scraper sees.
 Source IDs are shown in the Sources panel for super admins.

 **Selector found but price won't parse** — the selector may be returning extra text.
 Use the debug endpoint to see exactly what text is being returned and try a more specific selector.